samuelroiz/Weather_Search/README.md

 #### S. Latitude vs Temperature
 ![Southern Latitude vs Temperature](https://github.com/samuelroiz/Weather_Search/blob/main/Images/South_Latitude_Vs_Temperature.png)

 The following image displays the southern latitude versus temperature with a red line across its data points.
 The red line represents the regression and predicts information placements if other information was added.
+As the latitude decreases, the hotter the temperature it is.
+It has the opposite effect of the northern hemisphere.

 #### S. Latitude vs Humidity
 ![Southern Latitude vs Humidity](https://github.com/samuelroiz/Weather_Search/blob/main/Images/South_Latitude_Vs_Humidity.png)